GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 ## Before you begin

 Before editing the solution, you should be aware of the following information:
 * Application code is available under `./modules/data_warehouse/src`
 * Terraform / infrastructure code is available in the `./modules/data_warehouse/*.tf` files.

-We also strongly recommend that you familiarize yourself with the three-tier web app solution by reading the [solution guide](https://cloud.google.com/solutions/data-warehouse).
+We also strongly recommend that you familiarize yourself with the Data warehouse with BigQuery solution by reading the [solution guide](https://cloud.google.com/solutions/data-warehouse).

 ## Edit the solution